Laser Cooling and Hyperfine Measurements of Radium-225 Ions

+Hyperfine measurements allow us to indirectly study nuclear magnetization, whose contribution to the hyperfine splitting is known as the Bohr-Weisskopf (BW) effect.
+Direct nuclear calculations of the BW effect are challenging, with a \systemnumber{\directnuclearcalculationpct}\ uncertainty for the $^2$S$_{1/2}$ state of $^{225}$Ra$^+$~\cite{Ginges2017}.
+But, the effect can also be determined with a combination of atomic theory and hyperfine measurements~\cite{Ginges2018}.
+The uncertainty from atomic theory (\systemnumber{\skipnikovprecision} in Skripnikov~\cite{Skripnikov2020} and \systemnumber{\cservenyprecision} in Cserveny \& Roberts~\cite{Cserveny2025}) is larger than the previous measurement uncertainty~\cite{Neu1989}.
+Nevertheless our measurement combined with atomic theory shifts the BW value by several percent and reduces the uncertainty by a few tenths of a percent.
+As theory improves, this hyperfine measurement will be increasingly important for our understanding of nuclear physics effects.
+The ground state hyperfine measurement may also be used to improve knowledge of the BW effect for $^{225}$Ra$^+$ excited states~\cite{Ginges2018}.

-In summary, we have operated a radium-225 ion trap for over a year in a sealed vacuum system and measured the hyperfine splitting of the electronic states used for laser cooling and state detection.
-The demonstrated long-term source of short-lived \iso{Ra}{225} isotopes enables the development of a \ion{Ra}{225} ion optical clock, which has field-insensitive states that suppress magnetic field noise compared to a nuclear spin-zero ion optical clock~\cite{Holliman2022}, as well as experiments to test fundamental symmetries with radium-bearing molecules.
-Radium-225 ions are also a potential route to trapped actinium ions, as \iso{Ra}{225} \mbox{$\beta$-decays} to \iso{Ac}{225}, and therefore \ion{Ra}{225} decays could result in trapped $^{225}$Ac$^{2+}$, which supports laser cooling and state detection in two independent manifolds.
+In summary, we have operated a \ion{Ra}{225} ion trap for over \systemnumber{two years} in a sealed vacuum system and measured the hyperfine splitting of the states used for laser cooling and state detection.
+The demonstrated long-term source of short-lived radium isotopes enables the development of a \ion{Ra}{225} ion optical clock, whose hyperfine structure is amenable to operation as a two-laser infrared clock~\cite{Holliman2023}.
+Our SPAM result using only the three lowest electronic levels, i.e. there is no additional auxiliary shelving, and the ion's large hyperfine splitting make a case for \ion{Ra}{225} as a system for QIS applications~\cite{Zhang2025}.

+Tests of time-reversal symmetry with \iso{Ra}{225} benefit from its nuclear structure, which enhances experimental sensitivity to the Schiff moment~\cite{Auerbach1996, Dobaczewski2005, Bishof2016}.
+Sensitivity can be further enhanced by incorporating \iso{Ra}{225} into a molecule~\cite{Yu2021}, which can be synthesized with laser cooled \ion{Ra}{225}~\cite{Fan2021}.
+The hyperfine and optical qubit features of \ion{Ra}{225} can be utilized in molecular spectroscopy techniques such as quantum logic spectroscopy~\cite{Schmidt2005, Chou2017}.
+Finally, \ion{Ra}{225} ions are a potential route to trapped actinium ions, as \iso{Ra}{225} beta-decays to \ion{Ac}{225}, and therefore \ion{Ra}{225} decays could result in trapped $^{225}$Ac$^{2+}$, which supports laser cooling and state detection in two independent manifolds.